eddy0820/Chamber-of-Elements/README.md

 Behavior On Hit Passive Orders
 1 - Retaliation

-Changed Or Added Things from Godot
+# Changed Or Added Things from Godot

 - Weather Interact Object
 - Minions behave like other characters (i.e. have passives and utitlity elements can be used on them
 - Element tooltip
-- pause menu
+- Pause menu